 More recently, Andersen and colleagues (2018) conducted a longitudinal evaluation of iPrep using a police service in Ontario.
-Compared to measures prior to the intervention, after the completion of iPrep officers made significantly less errors during shoot/no shoot decisions and had a lower HR on average during the scenarios.
+Compared to measures prior to the intervention, after the completion of iPrep officers made significantly fewer errors during shoot/no-shoot decisions and had a lower HR on average during the scenarios.
 These benefits were retained for up to 12 months but began to significantly degrade at the 18-month follow-up.
 While these findings are promising, a control group was not used during this examination.

 Has the program evaluation been replicated?